NicoKleinschmidt/entityboard-go-adapter/README.md

 }
 ```

-### Notes:
+### Notes

 Item ids have to be unique in each type.
 Different types can have items with the same id.

 ### Available Commands

 - get-item: Returns the item.
 If the item doesn't exist, this returns null.

 - enumerate-items: {limit int, offset int}: Returns limit (or less if less available) amount of items, in application defined order, offset by offset.
 (Does not use Id field)

 - activate: int: Activates the item with the specified id.
 Doesn't return anything except for errors.